Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 BTS Touring Master Rack EdgeRouter Documentation
 ================================================

 The BTS FoH master touring rack contains a Ubiquiti EdgeRouter.
-This performs both as a DHCP server for the touring racks' VLANs (see "touring_racks"), and also as a router and firewall.
+This performs both as a DHCP server for the touring racks' VLANs (see _bts_touring_switches_details.md_), and also as a router and firewall.

 Terminology:
 ------------

 `WAN` =   Wide Area Network.
 In this context, it is the name of a router's interface which faces a higher-level public network.
 In the case of a home router, it is the
           port which connects to the DSL/cable connection from the street.
-In the case of the touring EdgeRouter, it is the interface which links the touring networks (specifically, the Internet VLAN; see the "touring_racks" file) to the wider university network so that internet access from within the touring network is possible.
+In the case of the touring EdgeRouter, it is the interface which links the touring networks (specifically, the Internet VLAN; see the _bts_touring_switches_details.md_ file) to the wider university network so that internet access from within the touring network is possible.

 `LAN` = Local Area Network.
 In this context, it is the name of a router's interface which faces the internal, local, network for which it is responsible.
 In the case
         of a home router, it would correspond to the internal wireless antenna to which all devices are connected.
 In the case of larger networks,